Empressfavs/binary_trees/README.md

+Binary Tree Project
+About
+Welcome to the Binary Tree Project!
+This project is a collaborative effort by Favour and Kabiru to implement a binary tree data structure in C.

+Description
-A binary tree is a tree data structure in which each node can have at most two children, which are referred to as the left child and the right child.
+A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
+Binary trees are commonly used in computer science for tasks such as searching, sorting, and organizing data efficiently.

-The topmost node in a binary tree is called the root, and the bottom-most nodes are called leaves.
-A binary tree can be visualized as a hierarchical structure with the root at the top and the leaves at the bottom.

-Binary trees have many applications in computer science, including data storage and retrieval, expression evaluation, network routing, and game AI.
-They can also be used to implement various algorithms such as searching, sorting, and graph algorithms.

-Representation of Binary Tree:
-Each node in the tree contains the following:

-Data
-Pointer to the left child
-Pointer to the right child
-Binary Tree
-Binary Tree

-In C, we can represent a tree node using structures.
-In other languages, we can use classes as part of their OOP feature.
-Below is an example of a tree node with integer data.
+Goals
+Implement basic binary tree operations such as insertion, deletion, and traversal.
+Explore advanced binary tree concepts such as balancing algorithms.
+Develop a comprehensive understanding of binary trees and their applications.
+Contributions
+Contributions to this project are welcome!
+Whether you're interested in adding new features, fixing bugs, or optimizing code, feel free to get involved.
+Check out the CONTRIBUTING.md file for more information on how to contribute.

+Usage
+To use the binary tree implementation in your own projects, simply clone this repository and include the necessary files in your project directory.
+Refer to the documentation for detailed instructions on how to instantiate and utilize binary trees in your code.